How do we engage with Independence Day?

 Download the resources and Inquiries Document.

-The 4th of July webinar recording: listen to Indigenous peacekeeper Kristine Hill; Indigenous linguist and scholar Dr. Montgomery Hill; Rev. Sara Jolena Wolcott, and our remarkable respondents: Ramona and Jasmyn Story.
+Access the 2024 4th of July recording featuring conversation with Indigenous peacekeeper Kristine Hill; Indigenous linguist and scholar Dr. Rahnekawę'rih Montgomery Hill kehe'; Rev. Sara Jolena Wolcott, and our guests: Ramona Ferreyra and Jasmyn Story.

 Download Sara Jolena's PowerPoint that participants called "excellent" and "something I want to sit with and really digest".